Delta-9 THC is the

 main psychoactive compound in cannabis.
 It is most commonly associated with marijuana, which has notoriously high levels of Delta-9, but it can also be derived from hemp plants.
 Interestingly, the only difference between hemp and marijuana is actually their concentration of Delta-9 THC!

-This cannabinoid got its name from where its chemical bond is placed: on the 9th carbon chain.
+This cannabinoid got its name from the position of its chemical bond: on the 9th carbon atom.
 The location of the double bond plays a major role in how strongly Delta-9 can bind to CB1 and CB2 receptors and cause its effects.
-Because of its high affinity for these receptors, it is common to experience euphoria, relaxation, and even increased creativity after consuming Delta-9.
+Because of its high affinity for these receptors, many people experience euphoria, relaxation, and even increased creativity after consuming Delta-9.
 Keep in mind, however, that because each person's endocannabinoid system is different, these effects will vary.

 If Delta-9 were placed on a chart with Delta-8, it would likely be ranked higher for causing more intense psychoactive effects.
 Again, this has to do with its affinity for the receptors in our endocannabinoid system.
-Delta-9 has proven to be more efficient at binding to CB1 than Delta-8.
+Delta-9 has been shown to bind to CB1 more efficiently than Delta-8.
 It has been described as providing a deep feeling of relaxation that, depending on the serving size, consumption method, and one's tolerance, could be too much for some individuals.

 Another thing to note about Delta-9 is that, as of this writing, hemp-derived Delta-9 THC products are federally legal and legal in all 50 states.
 However, they can only contain a 0.3% or less Delta-9 THC concentration on a dry-weight basis.
 So you'll typically only find this cannabinoid in edibles and drinks.